raspberrypilearning/cd-sebento-scratch-2/en/step_6.md

 title: About the new loop
 ---

-You've used the `repeat`{:class="blockcontrol"} with a number to tell Scratch how many times to repeat something.
+You've used the `repeat`{:class="block3control"} with a number to tell Scratch how many times to repeat something.

-But if you add more things to your lists of sprites and water amounts, you'll have to change the code each time to update the the `repeat`{:class="blockcontrol"} number.
+But if you add more things to your lists of sprites and water amounts, you'll have to change the code each time to update the the `repeat`{:class="block3control"} number.

-With a `repeat until`{:class="blockcontrol"} block, the code checks how many times it needs to repeat so that you don't have to!
+With a `repeat until`{:class="block3control"} block, the code checks how many times it needs to repeat so that you don't have to!

 --- /collapse ---